arcus/education_modules/elements_of_maps/elements_of_maps.md

 ![Philadelphia is outlined in grey and covered in tiny blue dots.
 The dots are most concentrated along large roadways and trace out partial street map of the city.](media/2019_crashes.jpg)

+In this section we will discuss other elements of maps, and learn about types of maps that use these elements to display data.

 ### Colors